LinaMaudlej/BF-linux/README.md

 We are working with two machines , in order to configure it again to work with 4 cables we do the following:
 1) $ssh to the machine that is connected to the switch
 2) $sudo screen /dev/ttyS0 115200

+-Note that, the physical order of the splitted cables doesn't matter.
+The switch uses MAC learning to dynamically build a forwarding database, translating a MAC address to its port.

 Find your switch interface number from the User Manual.
 For example, in my switch this is the manual https://www.mellanox.com/related-docs/prod_management_software/MLNX-OS_ETH_v3_6_3508_UM.pdf and I see that I am using ethernet 5.
 ![image](https://user-images.githubusercontent.com/28096724/89739641-0a84b500-da8b-11ea-952e-70719e7e1394.png)